+Describe:

-- Describe: - i.
+i.
 The state's methodology for identifying any school with a "consistently underperforming" subgroup of students, including the definition and time period used by the state to determine consistent underperformance, under 34 C.F.R. § 200.19(b)(1) and (c).

-Schools with consistently underperforming student demographics groups will be identified through the following methodology:
+Schools with consistently underperforming student demographics groups will be identified through the following methodology, which is the same methodology used to identify schools who require additional targeted support and improvement:

-- 1. Based on all indicators within the accountability system, the overall performance of each student demographic group within a school will be calculated to determine a summative rating comparable to that of the school's all-student group. - 2.
-Schools with one or more student demographic group126 that falls within the lowest 10 percent of performance for three or more consecutive years, regardless of the schools summative rating, will be identified as eligible for Targeted support and improvement.
+- 1. Based on all indicators within the accountability system, the overall performance of each student demographic group within a school will be calculated to determine a summative rating comparable to that of the school's all-student group. - Schools with one or more student demographic group whose performance (i.e. index score) is at or below that of the "all students group" of the lowest performing five percent of schools in the state, regardless of the schools summative rating, will be identified as eligible for Targeted support and improvement. - 3.
+Additionally, any school that has failed to meet the 95 percent assessment threshold for all students or for one or more student demographic groups for three consecutive years in a row will be identified and notified of their eligibility.